WHKnightZ/OpenGL_Into_The_Circle/README.md

 How far can you go?<br />
 <br />
 First, the directional arrow appears, you need tap screen when it aims to the next circle<br />
-Then, you need adjust the power of the ball<br />
+Then, you need adjust the power of the ball by holding your mouse<br />
 After tap the screen, the ball will fly, if the ball falls into the circle, you gain score, and vice versa, you lose<br />
 Try to put the ball as close the center of the circle as possible, you will get perfect, +1 Score!<br />